 - Combine lentils and water in a medium pot.
 Bring to a boil, reduce to a simmer, and cook until lentils are tender, 23 to 25 minutes.
 If lentils are not tender and water has been absorbed, add more water and continue to cook.
 Drain off any excess water.

 - In a food processor, combine the cooked lentils, onion mixture, nuts, panko, herbs, salt, and pepper.
 Pulse a few times to start combining the mixture.
-Crack in the egg, add in the tomato paste, and pulse a few more times until the mixture is combined but about half the lentils are still holding shape.
+Crack in the egg and pulse a few more times until the mixture is combined but about half the lentils are still holding shape.
 Set aside and let rest while the oven preheats to 425˚.

 - Take the lentil mixture and roll into 12 balls, roughly the size of a golfball.
 Place on a baking tray covered with parchment paper and brush with olive oil.
 Bake meatballs until browning and crisp, 25 to 30 minutes.